Middle Eastern Beef and Hummus Pita Rounds

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Hummus in small amounts is approved for all phases of the South Beach Diet, but South Beach would consider this phase two because of the pita bread.
-However, the low-carb pita bread I used has only 9 carbs (and 4 grams of that is fiber, so only 5 net carbs) per serving, so I’d still consider this a pretty low-carb meal.
-Use less hummus if you prefer even fewer carbs.
+Hummus in small amounts is approved for all phases of the original South Beach Diet, but South Beach would consider this recipe phase two because of the pita bread.
+However, the low-carb pita bread I used and several other ingredients have some fiber, so if you calculate net carbs I’d still consider this a relatively low-carb meal although not suitable for the strictest low-carb diets.
+You can certainly use less hummus if you prefer even fewer carbs.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 In June 2016 I met up with a few Utah food bloggers who gathered to have a goodbye lunch for our friend Dara from Cookin’ Canuck who moved to Seattle.
 One of the appetizers we enjoyed at that lunch inspired this recipe, which I have made ever since.
 The recipe was updated June 2020.
 I’m happily still in touch with Dara but I miss her and her family!